mrc-india-csr/nm-jobs-be/README.md

 # Intro
-This is a REST framework built on Python we use to serve as internal API service
+This is a REST framework built on Python to serve as internal API service

 # Pre-requisites
     - Python (version greater than 3)